Ever since being a kid, English was always my favourite subject at school.

 Australia was never intended to be part of the original storyline but following my experiences, it became the focal point of the whole plot.
 Nearly everywhere quoted are places I’ve visited and fortunately, my English teacher didn’t limit my word count.

-So, Jewel Agenda took over 30 years to write and I had already decided it would be the first in a trilogy.
-The sequel, Jewel Intentions, was published in 2018 and took 18 months to write.
-Running in parallel , I had began writing the final part of the trilogy, Jewel Conclusions, but as the story progressed, it became clear I needed a 4th book to do the story justice.
-So, the trilogy became the quartet!
+Running in parallel , I had began writing the final part of the trilogy, JEWEL CONCLUSIONS, but as the story progressed, it became clear I needed a 4th book to do the story justice.
+The trilogy became the quadrilogy and the word CONCLUSIONS disappeared from the title.

-And what then?
-A friend of mine suggested prequels on the main characters up to the start of Jewel Agenda.
+What then?
+A friend of mine suggested prequels on the main characters up to the start of JEWEL AGENDA.
+The only problem with that is you'd have to read the Jewel books first as the prequels would give too much away.